jared-singular/device-info-kotlin/README.md

 ## Overview

 DeviceInfo is a Kotlin-based singleton class that provides a centralized way to collect crucial Android device data points.
-This information is essential for maintaining device graphs and processing out-of-app events through Singular's API[1].
+This information is essential for maintaining device graphs and processing out-of-app events through Singular's API.

 ## Key Features